If you are combing the Internet looking for top potty training tips, look no further.

 Like much of parenting, potty training requires you to gather information and then develop a flexible plan.

-Once you’ve determined that your child is ready to potty train (link to "What's the Right Age to Start Potting Training" article when live), the next step is having a plan.
+Once you’ve determined that your child is ready to potty train, the next step is having a plan.

 Top 13 Potty Training Tips